 LankaCorps is an exciting opportunity for North Americans of Sri Lankan background to "explore their roots while giving back" to the country of their heritage.
 The Asia Foundation is pleased to announce that a new group of young leaders will once again be selected to live and work for six months in Sri Lanka from July 1 to December 31, 2016.

 Background and Purpose

-The recent settlement agreement between the Sri Lankan government and the LTTE follows decades of conflict.
-Attention has now turned to rebuilding a cohesive state that restores critical institutions.
-The Asia Foundation Representative Office, present in Sri Lanka since 1954, is a vital partner in the ongoing rehabilitation of this dynamic and multi-ethnic nation.
-As part of this effort, the Foundation has created LankaCorps: (1) to help members of the diaspora engage with post-conflict Sri Lanka; and (2) to enhance understanding of contemporary Sri Lanka within the diaspora community and the broader public.
-The program's intent is to foster identification with Sri Lanka among the young diaspora with limited in-depth experience with the country.
+Six years after the end of the civil war and following a year of transformational electoral change, Sri Lanka is turning its focus to rebuilding a cohesive state that restores critical institutions, promotes good governance and accountability and aspires to high levels of economic growth.
+The Asia Foundation's representative office, present in Sri Lanka since 1954, continues to be a vital partner in the rejuvenation of this dynamic and multi-ethnic nation.
+As part of this effort, the Foundation has created LankaCorps: (1) to help members of the expatriate Sri Lankan community engage with post-conflict Sri Lanka; and (2) to enhance understanding of contemporary Sri Lanka within the expatriate community and the broader public.
+The program's intent is to foster identification with Sri Lanka among the young members of the expatriate community who have limited in-depth experience with the country.

 LankaCorps Fellows will be placed with host organizations identified by The Asia Foundation in the public, private, and nonprofit sectors.
-These individual affiliations may be augmented by an orientation program, language training and, periodic activities with other young leaders.
-Asia Foundation staff will offer in-country advisory and logistical support for the Fellows during the six-month internship.
-The fellowship will provide roundtrip international airfare, in-country expenses, including a monthly stipend, and health insurance coverage.
+These individual affiliations will be augmented by an orientation program, language training, and periodic activities with other young leaders.
+Asia Foundation staff will offer in-country advisory and logistical support for the Fellows during their six-month affiliation.
+Read more about previous Fellows and their placements.